Cogniac/cogniac-sdk-csharp/README.md

 	Description:			Uploads a media file to the Cogniac system.

-	forceSet (string) 		(Optional) One of "training" or "validation", null otherwise.
+	forceSet (string): 		(Optional) One of "training" or "validation", null otherwise.
 					When it is null, it is random.

 	fileName (string):		(Optional) The full path and file name of media item